-As every year since over a decade, Birmingham city centre becomes the place to enjoy traditional German food and nice hand-crafted items.
-Birmingham’s Frankfurt Christmas Market and Craft Market 2015 is taking place from the 12th of November to the 22nd of December and is open from 10am to 9pm each day.
+As it has every year for over a decade, Birmingham city centre becomes the place to enjoy traditional German food and lovely hand-crafted items..

 Why Birmingham has the biggest German market outside Germany and Austria?